Peer Prediction with More Signals than Reports: Introduction

 \subsection{Results}

-We explore the generality of our observation that moving to a real-valued signal model that refines the standard binary one substantially changes the incentives and behavior of peer prediction mechanisms.
-We begin by formally analyzing the Output Agreement (OA) mechanism discussed above.
-It is well-known in the binary signal setting that uninformative equilibria exist where all agents submit the same report.
-In our model, we find that uninformative equilibria not only exist, but remain stable under dynamics.
+We explore the generality of our observation that moving to a real-valued signal model substantially changes the incentives and behavior of peer prediction mechanisms.
+We begin in \S~\ref{sec:OA-Model} by formally analyzing the Output Agreement (OA) mechanism mentioned above.
+As discussed, not only do uninformative equilibria exist where all agents submit the same report, but they also remain stable under dynamics.
 That is, at least for some natural distributions, we would expect any initial threshold to drift toward $\pm\infty$ over time, eventually leading to blind agreement.

 In the binary signal setting, a multi-task mechanism proposed by~\citet{dasgupta2013crowdsourced} (DG) fixes the uninformative equilibria problem in OA.
 The DG mechanism adds a penalty corresponding to the empirical frequency of agents' reports across other tasks, effectively discouraging blind agreement and leading to strictly worse payments in uninformative equilibria.
-Under our richer signal model, we provide necessary and sufficient conditions for a threshold to be an equilibrium.
+Under our richer signal model, we provide necessary and sufficient conditions for a finite threshold to be an equilibrium.
 Under some conditions like monotonicity, these equilibria are stable, while the uniformative equilibria are unstable.
-We conclude that DG is potentially useful but may only allow limited control over the equilibrium threshold, i.e., what $H$ and $L$ end up meaning.
+However, we find that in many cases there exists only one such equilibrium determined by the underlying information structure, meaning the designer has no control over how agents decide to map their signals to $H$ versus $L$.
+We conclude that DG is potentially more useful than OA, but only allows limited control over the equilibrium threshold.

-We perform similar analyses for two other more complex mechanisms, Determininant Mutual Information (DMI)~\citep{kong2020dominantly,kong2024dominantly} and the Robust Bayesian Truth Serum (RBTS)~\citep{witkowski2012robust}.
-Under DMI, an interesting consequence of our model is the benefit of coordinating reports across tasks.
-For all four mechanisms we study we augment our general analysis with a worked example of the Gaussian case and numerical illustrations of more complex distributions that exhibit skewness and multimodality.
+We perform similar analyses for two other more complex mechanisms, the Robust Bayesian Truth Serum (RBTS)~\citep{witkowski2012robust} and Determininant Mutual Information (DMI) \citep{kong2020dominantly,kong2024dominantly}.
+In both cases, similar characterizations of equilibria and stability emerge as DG.
+For all four mechanisms we augment our general analysis with a worked example of the Gaussian case and numerical illustrations that exhibit similar results under skewness and multimodality.
+Finally, we demonstrate that these limitations persist in settings of finer-grained signals beyond the real-valued case, as well as in non-binary report settings using the Correlated Agreement (CA) mechanism~\citep{shnayder2016informed}.
+Collectively, then, we find that current peer prediction mechanisms are inflexible under a richer signal space in many informational settings.